 Columbia Law School graduates hold leadership positions in every sector of the legal field and beyond.
 Whether you are looking to grow your public service team or hire in-house counsel, you can work with us to find students with the talent, insight, and dedication that fits your organization.

 Columbia Law School’s Office of Social Justice Initiatives (SJI) is one of the largest offices at any law school devoted to nurturing students who are interested in exploring public interest or government work—while on campus, or as part of a future career.
-SJI provides professional development, career services and other support for students and graduates, and oversees key programs including the Public Interest/Public Service (PI/PS) Fellows Program, Guaranteed Summer Funding Program, Human Rights Internship Program and Pro Bono Program.
+SJI provides professional development, career services and other support for students and graduates, and oversees key programs including the Public Interest/Public Service (PI/PS) Fellows Program, Columbia Summer Funding Program, Human Rights Internship Program and Pro Bono Program.

 The Office of Career Services and Professional Development helps students and alumni explore opportunities in the private sector.
 We advise students and alumni, provide career-related resources, and host career exploration, professional development, and recruitment programs.